wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/administer-applications/includes/7-app-inventory-review.md

     :::image type="content" source="../media/intune-app-install-status-db87bcc4.png" alt-text="Client apps - App install status screen":::

+> [!NOTE]
-*Note: You can export this information to a CSV file by selecting **Export** and import into Excel for further processing.
-This is covered later in the course.*
+> You can export this information to a CSV file by selecting **Export** and import into Excel for further processing.
+This is covered later in the course.